Computer Information Systems Technology

 CIS 202 : Python Programming

 This course is an introduction to the Python programming language.
 Topics include input and output, decision structures, repetition structures, functions, working with files, strings, object-oriented programming and inheritance.
 Upon completion, students will be able to demonstrate knowledge of the topics through the completion of programming projects and appropriate tests.
-Offered only in the summer semester.

 Credits